LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

 Pull Requests
 -------------
 A pull request (PR) represents the process of merging (or pulling) a feature branch into master.
-A pull request is created and managed on your repository page on github.com.
+A pull request is created and managed on your repository page on Github.
 Pull requests provide a user interface for reviewing files that were changed, approving the changes, and finally merging those changes into the master branch.